 - Blank → No relationship

-Priorities come from the highest-impact Features, across all customer requirements.
+- Generate Priorities Priorities come from the highest-impact Features, across all customer requirements.
 This is obtained by multiplying each requirement’s importance by each feature’s impact.
 A feature’s score is the sum of these values.
 The highest priority items will be those with the highest scores.

-Using this method, there should be enough differences among features to determine which are most important.
+- Examine Priorities Using this method, there should be enough differences among features to determine which are most important.
 It will also show if any customer want is not being solved by a how; this is perfectly fine, as long as the want is not an important one.

 This technique comes from Anthony Ulwick’s Outcome-driven Innovation (ODI) framework.

 The framework builds on the core precept that people buy products and services to get some job done.
 That is, it’s the expected outcome that matters.
-Clayton Christensen’s jobs-to-be-done concept shares this line of thinking and it’s been a hot a topic that has gathered a lot of attention lately4.
+Clayton Christensen’s jobs-to-be-done concept shares this line of thinking and it’s been a hot a topic that has gathered a lot of attention lately.

 One of the main conclusions from this is that customers are not very good sources of solutions, because they aren’t subject matter experts.
 However, their input is extremely valuable in understanding the outcomes they want from the product.